Top Influential Think Tanks

 Headquartered in New York City, the Manhattan Institute for Policy Research is a non-profit conservative think tank that was established in 1977.
 The MIPR mostly focuses on economic and domestic policy and urban affairs, and values personal liberties and free market enterprise.

 MIPR was founded by Anthony Fisher, British businessman and founder of the Institute of Economic Affairs and the Atlas Network, along with William J. Casey, the director of the CIA for most of the 1980s.
-MIPR came to prominence during the Reagan administration with the publication of Wealth and Poverty in 1981, which was majorly influential to President Reagan’s economic policies.
-In 1990 it began publishing the magazine City Journal, and the institute became closely associated with future NYC mayor Rudy Giuliani, which ultimately led to the implementation of implementing new approaches to policing, including the “Broken Windows” policy that came to dominate the NYPD, as well as CompStat.
+MIPR came to prominence during the Reagan administration with the publication of Wealth and Poverty in 1981, which was a core influence on President Reagan’s economic policies.
+In 1990 it began publishing the magazine City Journal, and the institute became closely associated with future NYC mayor Rudy Giuliani, which ultimately led to the implementation of implementing new approaches to policing, including the “Broken Windows” policy that came to dominate the NYPD, as well as COMPStat.

 Another major area of influence has been in welfare reform, of which the MIPR was successful in arguing to the major welfare reform of 1996.
 The MIPR has also argued for reforming the federal student financial aid systems, as well as public education (allowing for more charter schools).
 In the area of energy and the environment, MIPR is a vocal supporter of fracking, denies climate change as a threat, and is opposed to government subsidies for alternative energy sources.
 It is criminal of the Affordable Healthcare ACT, and supportive of raising the federal minimum wage to $15.